Applications for the 2023 fellowship period have now closed. We expect to open applications for the 2024 fellowship in September, 2023.

 During this fellowship, each fellow will pitch, report, and write five articles for publication at The Open Notebook—a mix of “story behind the story” interviews and reported features.
 They will have weekly phone or video meetings with a mentor who is an experienced science journalist and who will help them shape story ideas, provide reporting and writing guidance, edit fellows’ article drafts, and offer general craft and career-development advice and guidance.

 Typically, fellows’ articles go through several rounds of editing.
 As each article nears completion, fellows are also responsible for fact-checking their articles using TON’s fact-checking guidelines and for collecting demographic data about their sources as part of our effort to track the diversity of our sources.

 Fellows and mentors also take part in a Slack discussion group composed of other current and former fellowship participants and TON editors.
 During the fellowship, fellows will be responsible for hosting two informal Zoom discussions centered on aspects of craft that are of interest to them.
 Membership in this Slack community will continue after the fellowship ends.

 The fellowship period is normally January 30—November 30.
-The exact timing of fellowship start and end dates is flexible depending on fellows’ circumstances.
 In arranging fellowships, we can work around issues such as graduate program completion dates, other journalism fellowships or internships, family responsibilities, and work visa approvals processes.
 We are also flexible about making schedule changes after fellowships begin to accommodate major professional and life events.

 The fellowship is open to early-career science journalists with less than two years of regular professional science writing experience.
 Please note the following details: